 Even if FATCA was repealed, it also won’t slow the Justice Department and IRS’ aggressive campaign against unreported offshore accounts.
 Add to that FBAR penalties of up to the greater of $100,000 per account or 50% of the highest historical account balance.

 In recent years, the government has indicted scores of taxpayers for failing to file required FBAR forms.
 (Offshore accounts must be annually reported on a Report of Foreign Bank and Financial Accounts or “FBAR.”)
-The government has managed to find thousands of accounts all without FATCA which doesn’t even fully kick in until later this year.
+The government has managed to find thousands of accounts all without FATCA which didn’t even fully kick when this post was first written.